 We are currently authorized under our Certificate of Incorporation to issue up to a total of 260,000,000 shares of capital stock, comprised of 250,000,000 shares of Common Stock and 10,000,000 shares of preferred stock.
-The Approved Split Ratio will result in an effective increase the number of shares of Common Stock available for issuance under our Certificate of Incorporation.
+The Approved Split Ratio will have no effect on our shares of authorized capital, stock, but it will result in an effective increase in the number of shares of Common Stock available for issuance under our Certificate of Incorporation.
 Our Board believes that such an effective increase is in our and our stockholders' best interests as it would provide us with greater flexibility to issue shares of Common Stock in connection with possible future financings as under our equity incentive plan and for other general corporate purposes.